 the User’s apportionment percentage; and

-metering data for all interval metered delivery points for which the User is responsible.
+metering data for all daily metered delivery points for which the User is responsible.

-On each gas day, AEMO must provide each User in a network section with the report prepared under clause 7.12.16 in respect of that User and that network section for the immediately preceding 28 gas days.
+On each gas day, AEMO must provide each User in a network section with the report prepared under clause 8.11.16 in respect of that User and that network section for the immediately preceding 28 gas days.